Advice From Your Future Self: An Exercise That Can Change Your Life

 • What do I need to start doing today?

-• What did I stop wasting time or energy on?
+• What should I stop wasting time or energy on?

 Step 4: Take One Action Today